Boris-Em/BEMCheckBox/README.md

 #### Carthage
 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.

-Run `carthage update` to build the framework and drag the built `BEMCheckBox.framework` into your Xcode project.
+Run `carthage update` after adding **BEMCheckBox** to your Cartfile to build the framework.
+Drag the built `BEMCheckBox.framework` into your Xcode project.

 #### Manually
 Finally, you can install **BEMCheckBox** manually.
 Simply drag and drop the *Classes* folder into your Xcode project.
 When you do so, make sure to check the "*Copy items into destination group's folder*" box.